dmnd/octopress/source/_posts/2011-12-05-using-nginx-as-a-reverse-proxy-for-speedy-app-engine-development.markdown

 First, install nginx.
 With homebrew on OS X this is just `brew install nginx`.

 Next, we need to configure nginx to work as a reverse proxy.
 The following configuration did the trick for me.
+I put this file at `/usr/local/etc/nginx/kadev.conf`, as the `include` refers to a file `mime.types` in that directory.

 Notice how [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) this config is compared to the Apache equivalent.
 It's really easy to add extra `server` sections if you have multiple development servers.

-{% codeblock /usr/local/Cellar/nginx/kadev.conf lang:nginx %}
+{% codeblock /usr/local/etc/nginx/kadev.conf lang:nginx %}
 worker_processes        1;

 events {